Five cloud management requirements

 Improving cloud management

 A Dell Cloud Solution powered by Intel® includes the hybrid cloud technology and cloud management tools you’ll need to match the right cloud to the right application.
 Be your own Chief Cloud Officer and control your path to cloud.
 Intel Inside®.
-Powerful Solution Outside.
+Powerful Cloud Outside.

 1: Based on the Dell sponsored IDC white paper, "Dell Active System Manager (ASM) Powers Future-Ready Enterprise Clouds," February 2016.